stephenkeable/ccg-lookup/README.md

 # Deprecated

 I won't be updating this tool going forward.
-I t looks like the ONS now has the data in seperate fields for Englang, Scotland and Wales rather than whole UK.
+It looks like the ONS now has the data in seperate fields for England, Scotland and Wales rather than whole UK.

 The NHS provides it's own lookup tool:- https://www.nhs.uk/service-search/other-services/Clinical-Commissioning-Group/LocationSearch/1